Euler characteristic and cohomology of $\mathrm{Sp}_4(\mathbb{Z})$ with nontrivial coefficients

 \section{Abstract}

-In this article, the cohomology of the arithmetic group $\Sp(\Z)$ with coefficients in any finite dimensional highest weight representation $\m_\lambda$ have been studied.
-Euler characteristic with coefficients in $\m_\lambda$ have been carried out in detail.
+In this article, the cohomology of the arithmetic group $\Sp(\Z)$ with coefficients in any highest weight irreducible representation $\m_\lambda$ has been studied.
+Euler characteristic with coefficients in $\m_\lambda$ has been carried out in detail.
 Combining the results obtained on Euler characteristic and the work of Harder on Eisenstein cohomology~\cite{Harder2012}, the description of the cuspidal cohomology has been achieved.
 At the end, we employ our study to compute the dimensions for the cohomology spaces $H^{\bullet}(\Sp(\Z), \m_\lambda)$.